 The process began with building a workshop, from a technical perspective, from the ground up.
 Importing machinery, purchasing tools, finding and sourcing the correct materials etc. Nearly everything had to be imported from either Japan, Germany or Switzerland.
 Everything from an ultra-precise 5 axis milling machine, to kilometres of extremely specific tool steel for making screws smaller than fingernails.

 By late 2017 NHW had put itself in a position where it could manufacture a small portion of parts in a watch movement.
 Stems, screws, locating pins, and some basic levers.

 The next step was to begin the design and prototyping of an in-house calibre.
-We decided to base our calibre would be based off of the existing ETA/UNITAS 6498.
-The going-train and oscillator remained part of the the 6498 calibre, but the mainplate, bridges and other auxilliary components were designed and manufactured in Australia.
-Again, this was a statement, excpet now, a statement to ourselves as well as the entire world, that yes- a watch could be manufactured in Australia.
-As a team, we learned how to make these parts from raw materials. to make a watch you need to have the skill, expertise and knowledge of both a watchmaker, as well as a machinist.
+We decided our calibre would be based off of the existing ETA/UNITAS 6498.
+The going-train and oscillator remained part of the NHW calibre, but the mainplate, bridges and other auxiliary components were designed and manufactured in Australia.
+Again, this was a statement, except now, a statement to ourselves as well as the entire world, that yes- a watch could be manufactured in Australia.
+As a team, we learned how to make these parts from raw materials.
+To make a watch you need to have the skill, expertise and knowledge of both a watchmaker, as well as a machinist.
 This symbiotic relationship is the foundation of a correctly functioning and performing watch.

 The NH1 was released in early 2019, in a series of 25 pieces.
 All those pieces were pre-sold to proud owners of the first and only watch manufactured in Australia.